 We decided early on to actually build the rotating corridor, which was over 80 feet long and was lined in a rubber skin under fabric walls to protect our performers from really hurting themselves.
 Our approach to the corridor and all the challenging sets was about taking the script’s most elaborate sequences and stripping them right down to their essence (including the Penrose Staircase).

 For a long time we studied classic films to analyse how they dealt with the challenges they faced simulating gravity and moving environments at a time before computer enhanced films.
 Kubrick’s 2001: A Space Odyssey was an important inspiration, which we watched to see how they pulled off the illusion of a changing gravity.

 For the overall style of the film, there are the obvious influences such as M.C.
 Escher, but this was always balanced with the idea of keeping the worlds grounded; take the design of the limbo world, which was heavily inspired by the city of Chernobyl.

 Inception was also a script that never changed from day one, so the goal posts never moved.
 It allowed myself and the design team to really focus and achieve Chris’ vision for the film.
 It truly was a dream job!

 One of your next projects was Danny Boyle’s Steve Jobs.
-Again, this film seems less demanding than much of your other work, yet there’s a sense of the production design helping to create an operatic mood – the set design in the late night boardroom scene springs to mind.
+This film seems less demanding than much of your other work, yet there’s a sense of the production design helping to create an operatic mood – the set design in the late night boardroom scene springs to mind, for instance.
 How do you approach a story like this, which is set in a fairly conventional time and place?